-ICC Men’s T20 World Cup, Group 2: SF scenarios for India, South Africa, Pakistan, Bangladesh
+T20 World Cup, Group 2 scenarios: Can Pakistan still reach semifinals?
+What are India’s chances?

 From a position of possibly controlling their semifinal fate, Bangladesh are left hoping for other results to go their way if they can beat Pakistan in their final Super 12 match on Sunday.
 Any NRR scenario is unlikely to go in favour of the Tigers so they have to beat Pakistan and hope South Africa remain on 5 points.

-Pakistan vs Bangladesh will most definitely end the tournament for the loser.
+Pakistan vs Bangladesh will definitely end the tournament for the loser.

 Pakistan

-Note: Editor’s note: This article has been updated after Pakistan’s win against South Africa.